Knee Injury Treatment

 Sports injuries have common occurrence in professional sports, due to increased wear and tear of the locomotive tissues requiring immediate medical attention.
 Due to overuse, sudden trauma or injuries; the muscles, ligaments, tendons or cartilages can release certain chemicals initiating an inflammatory response.
 This is in turn characterized by pain, localized sweating, redness ultimately leading to the progressive degeneration to the extent of ending the player’s career.

-Some of the commonly associated problems within this branch of medical sciences are:
+Some of the commonly associated problems in sports injury:

 Achilles Tendon Injury